bobshort4bobby4/PP4-Civ1/README.md

   My CI Mentor has pointed out that some of the earlier git commits are too large.
 This is because I had written and tested some parts of the functionality/logic and tests in different coding environments, consequently I was able to commit larger batches of tested code to the repository.

   ###### Time Incorrect
   The time used in the app is one hour behind local time.
 If i set the Timezone setting to 'Europe/Dublin' it displays the correct local time in the templates and on the admin panel.
-The Django documentation suggests that UTC is a better option for this setting.maybe change in templaetes?
+The Django documentation suggests that UTC is a better option for this setting.
+I also tried the template tag `localtime on` and also using the tIME_ZONE context processor, I haven't found a fix for this error at this time.

+  ###### Incorrect Default setting used in Review Model.
+  I used the default value of `auto_now` for the `created_on ` field in the Review model, `auto_now_add` would have been a better choice.
+In this case I don't think it matters as the reviews are not editable, I was reluctant to change the model as I feared it may affect currently written records.

   </details>